-The third section, Our Shared Commitments (paras.
-21-26), is based on the Guidelines for the Professional Conduct of the Clergy, distilled into four areas (Baptismal and Ministerial Vocation, the Call to Care and Self-Care, the Minister as Public Figure, the Minister's Household).
-Each section invites the Minister, the Local Church and the Wider Church (expressed through the Office of the Bishop), to consider their role and responsibilities in clergy care and wellbeing.
+Proposals for a set of Shared Commitments (paras.18-21) are based on the Guidelines for the Professional Conduct of the Clergy in four areas (Baptismal and Ministerial Vocation, the Call to Care and Self-Care, the Minister as Public Figure, the Minister's Household), underpinned by key biblical texts.
+Each section invites the Minister, the Local Church and the Wider Church (through the office of the Bishop), to consider their respective role and responsibilities in clergy care and wellbeing and to commit to fulfilling them.